The Ease editor

 The different handles are the main method to edit the ease function.

 • Main Handle: The main points, or keyframes of the curve are represented by yellow squares.
 This points are positions the curve must include.
-The starting point and ending point can not be edited.
-More points can be added in the middle of the curve.
+More points can be added to the curve to edit how it looks like.
+Depending on the "Purpose" of the curve the starting point and ending point might not be editable.

 • Anchor Handle: The anchor points of the curve, represented by green and red squares.
 Each pair of main points has two anchor points in between them.
 The first anchor point of a sub section of a curve will always be green, while the second anchor point will always be red.
 Anchor points can never go outside the range defined by the two main points that contain them.
 Dragging the main handles will force anchor handles out of their previous position to keep the previously mentioned condition.